meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

     - If you don't understand something specific, try and ask your partner first :)
     - Remember! , if there are outputs that you do not understand, don’t hesitate to ask your TAs or Instructors!

-> Tip: You need to include _all_ the print statements above for your final submission.

 ##### Great job!

 ## Part 2 - Variables: